mikayahlevi/mru-lm/README.md

 \end{cases}
 $$

-I'll call the second part of the gradient a new variable, $B_i$:
+I'll call the second part of the gradient a new variable, $B_i$
 $$
 B_i = \sum_{j=i}^{s}
 \begin{cases}